 Meals are available in both the Hall and the Old Kitchen.
 In Hall there are self-service/staff-served meals through the Buttery, and Formal Hall on Wednesdays, Thursdays, Fridays, and Sundays in term.
 The Old Kitchen serves snack and bistro-style food in term.
 Both the Hall Buttery and the Old Kitchen offer a wide range of hot and cold food and soft drinks.
+Vegan and Vegetarian dishes are offered and specific food allergies can be catered for with advance notice by indicating requirements on the online meal booking system.
+Alternatively, a call or meeting can be arranged with the Head Chef for members with any specific needs by telephone on 76032 or email at kitchen@magd.ox.ac.uk.

-Vegetarian dishes are offered and those with special dietary requirements should discuss their needs with the Head Chef.
-Meals may be paid for in cash or through pre-payment on the University Card UPay (see EPOS arrangements in section 46 ('CHARGES') below).
+Meals may be paid for by debit card or through pre-payment on the University Card UPay (see EPOS arrangements in section 46 ('CHARGES') below).
+Cash is not accepted.